McLaren offer F1 simulator role for virtual racer

-LONDON The McLaren Formula One team launched a virtual racing competition on Thursday with a real job as a simulator driver as the prize.
+LONDON (Reuters) - The McLaren Formula One team launched a virtual racing competition on Thursday with a real job as a simulator driver as the prize.

 The former world champions, who are struggling with Honda engine reliability and performance issues this season, said the winner would be offered a one-year contract to help them improve the car.